graearea/graearea.github.io/caterham-spa-adapters.md

 * 4x original nyloc nuts and washers from hinge and mirrors.

 ## Do you do different colours from black?
-Yes! for £5 more I can do a colour that I have filament for (currently Orange, Red, Green, Grey, Blue).
+Yes! for £5 more I can do a colour that I have filament for (currently Orange, Red, Green, Grey, Blue, Purple).
 I can do others but cost will be more.
 I'm not guaranteeing colour tone.

 **Any questions or anything else, contact me 7@uberniche.co.uk**